 In 2013, Golden Gate Yacht Club staged a successful defense in a come-from-behind victory against the Royal New Zealand Yacht Club.
 Oracle Team USA won eight races in a row to win the 34th America's Cup with nine points to New Zealand's eight, the longest match on record.

-The winner of the 35th America's Cup, presented by Louis Vuitton in Bermuda will be awarded the oldest trophy in international sport, one that predates the modern Olympics by 45 years.
+As the winner of the 35th America's Cup, presented by Louis Vuitton in Bermuda, Emirates Team New Zealand was awarded the oldest trophy in international sport – one that predates the modern Olympics by 45 years.
 The esteemed Cup, referred to as "she," has a story as intriguing as the race itself.

 - The America's Cup was crafted in 1848 by London-based Robert Garrard & Co, the royal jeweller since 1735.